SCHMETTERLING Vase

 The vases are 23.7cm high.

-They are 24cm at their wides point at the wing tips and 14cm wide front to back.
+They are 24cm at their widest point at the wing tips and 14cm wide front to back.

-Seen in amber, green, blue and smoky brown in a clear finish.
+Seen in amber, smoky brown, green, blue and pink in a clear finish.

 Whilst this vase has been attributed to Val Saint Lambert who are a Belgian glass company, this is yet to be confirmed.